piotr-oles/redux-detector/doc/api.md

 ### `createDetectorEnhancer(detector: ActionsDetector): StoreEnhancer`

-Creates new `StoreDetectableEnhancer` that can be passed as a second parameter of the `createStore` function from `redux`.
+Creates new `StoreDetectableEnhancer` that can be passed as a second or third parameter of the `createStore` function from `redux`.
 This enhancer hooks into store's `dispatch` method and adds `replaceDetector` method.